 4.1) Learning is a stratified process

 This age-old — but ageless — principle was already pointed out by Herbart (1776–1841).
 “One never, he insisted, apprehends anything in isolation, but always in terms of one’s background of previous experience and learning.
-So the first consideration in properly organized learning would be to make sure that the learner had the right background” (Mursell 1954, pp. 210-211).
+So the first consideration in properly organized learning would be to ensure that the learner had the right background” (Mursell, 1954, pp. 210-211).
 Putting it differently, students’ prior skills and knowledge can help or hinder learning.
-Certain preliminary skills need to be mastered first, before any person can learn the skills of adding and subtracting, or the game of baseball.
+Specific preliminary skills need to be mastered first, before anyone can learn the skills of adding and subtracting or the game of baseball.
 The same applies to reading.

 4.2) Cognitive skills training should be multi-cognitive

-In physical training, a balanced workout is important as overtraining one part of the body can cause deformity, for example, the Popeye syndrome when overtraining the biceps.
+In physical training, a balanced workout is vital as overtraining one part of the body can cause deformity, for example, the Popeye syndrome when overtraining the biceps.
 The brain is no different.
-In Maguire et al.’s experiment with London taxi drivers, growth in the posterior hippocampi seems to have come at a cost, as they had reduced anterior hippocampal gray matter volume compared with bus drivers, with anterior volume decreasing with more navigation experience (Maguire et al., 2006).
+For example, in Maguire et al.’s experiment with London taxi drivers, growth in the posterior hippocampi seems to have come at a cost, as they had reduced anterior hippocampal gray matter volume compared with bus drivers, with anterior volume decreasing with more navigation experience (Maguire et al., 2006).

 One should also consider the role of mutualism.
 A mutualistic view suggests that cognitive abilities mutually facilitate growth.
-For example, better reasoning skills allow individuals to improve their vocabulary more quickly, and better vocabularies are associated with faster improvement in reasoning ability (Kievit et al., 2017).
+For example, better reasoning skills allow individuals to improve their vocabulary more quickly, and better vocabulary is associated with faster improvement in reasoning ability (Kievit et al., 2017).

 4.3) Cognitive skills can only be improved by task loading